threefoldtech/info_grid/src/dashboard/solutions/vm.md

 # Micro Virtual Machine

 <div class="youtubeVideoWrapper">
-<iframe title="How to Deploy a Full VM on the ThreeFold Playground" width="560" height="315" src="https://www.youtube-nocookie.com/embed/MDSIBkcYdqg" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups"></iframe>
+<iframe title="How to Deploy a Full VM on the ThreeFold Dashboard" width="560" height="315" src="https://www.youtube-nocookie.com/embed/MDSIBkcYdqg" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups"></iframe>
 </div>

 Deploy a new virtual machine on the Threefold Grid